GauCenaDX/OdeToFood/README.md

 * Fix the issue where we lose our list of cuisines when editing a restaurant.
 * Enforce validation check for restaurant name and location.

+---

+### Using Model State and Showing Validation Errors

+* Modify the Edit page model to only update data when Model State is valid.
+* Use asp-validation-for tag helper to show validation errors.

+![Show Validation Errors for Name and Location][UsingModelStateAndShowingValidationErrors]

 [Back to top](#top)<br><br>